 Four, placebo notwithstanding, there’s a more than fair chance that lavender really is calming, rosemary really can aid concentration, lemon zest really does boost those endorphins.
 In other words, the effects of aromatherapy may well be physiological, too, even when you don’t count the powerful assist from the mind.

 So there you have it.
 The benefits of aromatherapy in six imbalanced, idiosyncratic bullet points.
-I hope I’ve helped answered some questions you may or may not have realized you had.
+I hope I’ve helped answered some questions you may or may not have had.